quantumlib/qsim/docs/usage.md

 possible (as is done for the lattice above) produces a circuit that performs reasonably well in most cases.

-**-p** and **-r** specify the number of "prefix" and "root" gates, respectively.
-Values for these flags should be chosen with this in mind:

-- Operations up to and including the "prefix" gates will only be run once, but only one path over the prefix gates will be run.
-(See the `Distributed execution` section below for details on this.)
+The runtime of an execution is heavily influenced by **-p**, as there is no summation over the "prefix" gates.
+The unique "prefix" path is specified by **-w**; see the `Distributed execution` section below for details on this.

-- Operations after the "prefix" gates and leading up to the "root" gates will run once for each value of the root gates.
-- Operations after the "root" gates will run `X` times for each value of the root gates, where `X` is the number of values of the "suffix" gates.
+**-r** implicitly specifies the number of the "suffix" gates: the total number of gates on the cut minus the values specified by **-p** and **-r**.
+For performance, the "suffix" gates should typically be the gates on the cut with maximum "time".

 ## qsimh_amplitudes usage